ndhuanhuan/ML_MODELS_REVIEW/GAN/PGGAN/readme.md

 1. [4D -> 3D] We compute the standard deviation across all the images in the batch, across all the remaining channels—height, width, and color.
 We then get a single image with standard deviations for each pixel and each channel.
 2. [3D -> 2D] We average the standard deviations across all channels—to get a single feature map or matrix of standard deviations for that pixel, but with a collapsed color channel.
 3. [2D -> Scalar/0D] We average the standard deviations for all pixels within the preceding matrix to get a single scalar value.

+## Equalized learning rate
+Probably a hack:
+we need to ensure that all the weights (w) are normalized (w’) to be within a certain range such that w’ = w/c by a constant c that is different for each layer, depending on the shape of the weight matrix.
+This also ensures that if any parameters need to take bigger steps to reach optimum—because they tend to vary more—these relevant parameters can do that.

+## Pixel-wise feature normalization in the generator
+Note that most networks are using some form of normalization.
+Typically, they use either batch normalization or a virtual version of this technique.

+Unfortunately, batch normalization is too memory intensive at our resolution.
+We have to come up with something that allows us to work with a few examples—that fit into our GPU memory with the two network graphs—but still works well.
+Now we understand where the need for pixel-wise feature normalization comes from and why we use it.

+If we jump into the algorithm, pixel normalization takes activation magnitude at each layer just before the input is fed into the next layer.

+For each feature map do

+1. Take the pixel value of that feature map (fm) at a position (x, y).
+2. Construct a vector for each (x, y), where
+ - v0,0 = [(0,0) value for fm1, (0,0) value for fm2, ...., (0,0) value for fmn]
+ - v0,1 = [(0,1) value for fm1, (0,1) value for fm2, ...., (0,1) value for fmn] ...
+ - vn,n = [(n,n) value for fm1, (n,n) value for fm2, ...., (n,n) value for fmn]
+3. Normalize each vector vi,i as defined in step 2 to have a unit norm; call it ni,i.
+4. Pass that in the original tensor shape to the next layer.
+End for